thinkle/Google-Apps-Script-Svelte-Starter/README.md

 }
 ```

-The moment you save the file, a type definition file will be added to
-`src/svelte/types` so that typing `google.script.run` will then autocomplete
-`getNumberOfRowsInSheet` and in addition a mock function will be defined in
-`src/svelte/mock/mockApi` that returns a dummy value you can use for testing.

-You should then update your mock files as needed accordingly to help with
-local testing.
+Saving that file now gets you three benefits:
+1. We get types generated for google.script.run so if you're using the Google API you get autocomplete.
+2. If you'd rather use a more modern API, we generate a file in your svelte code called `gasApi.ts` which will have modern, fully typed bindings for calling your Google Apps Script code.
+3. We generate template code in `mock/mockApi.ts` to let you mock your apps script code so you can test your client code locally without having to deploy to google.

 ## Roadmap